 A brain tumor actually can cause a nosebleed.
-“Tumors starting from the skull base can erode into the sinus cavity causing nosebleeds,” says John M. Abrahams, MD, with Brain and Spine Surgeons of New York, chief of neurosurgery at Northern Westchester Hospital, and founder of the Westchester Neuroscience Research Foundation which is studying the genomic profile of malignant brain tumors.
+“Tumors starting from the skull base can erode into the sinus cavity causing nosebleeds,” says John M. Abrahams, MD, chief of neurosurgery at Northern Westchester Hospital, and founder of the Westchester Neuroscience Research Foundation which is studying the genomic profile of malignant brain tumors.

 First, you should know that nosebleeds have a ton of non-serious causes including dry air, aggressive blowing and picking.

 Even aiming a nasal spray straight up the nostril, rather than at a tilted angle, can irritate the tiny blood vessels in the membrane and trigger some bleeding.

 If a nosebleed seems to come out of nowhere and/or is heavy when it happens, this still does not mean it might be a brain tumor.

 It could be a nasal polyp, abrupt temperature changes, allergic rhinitis, sinusitis, a cold or high blood pressure.
 All of these are more likely causes – much more likely – than a brain tumor.

 What kind of brain tumor causes a nosebleed?

 “Usually meningioma if it is located in that location,” says Dr. Abrahams.

 “If the tumor is in the sinus, the patient can have pain in that area, frequently bloody nose or loss of smell.”